fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 copy-link-to-clipboard Copy URL to Clipboard

 A bonded warehouse might sound too good to be true.
-You’ve been struggling to get import duties paid on merchandise that isn’t selling and now you find out there is a way to avoid that.
-See how taking advantage of a bonded warehouse can save you money and maybe save your business.
+You’ve been struggling to pay duties on merchandise that isn’t selling, and now you find out there is a way to avoid that.

-Learn the basics of bonded warehouses, the benefits of using them, what the requirements are, and more.
+Learn the basics of bonded warehouses, the benefits of using them, their requirements, and more.

 What is a Bonded Warehouse?